Call Us Today! 1.877.869.1715|info@bloyal.com

 Using Micro-Moments to Win at Loyalty Marketing

-Summary: As consumers turn to mobile to solve their everyday needs, it’s important for loyalty program managers to understand the concept of micro-moments and how the same philosophies should be guiding their loyalty program growth.
+Summary: As consumers turn to mobile to solve their everyday needs, loyalty program managers need to understand the concept of micro-moments and how the same philosophies should guide their loyalty program growth.

-Last month, as my in-laws were visiting for a weekend, I embarked on an important journey.
-Our two-year-old terrier, Lucy, decided that it was a great time for a bath in the mud and I needed to get her cleaned up before the family arrived.
-Though I had seen dozens (maybe hundreds) of ads for pet care services near me over the last year, like many of us, I instead turned to my phone and searched “dog grooming”.
+Last month, as my in-laws visited for a weekend, I embarked on an important journey.
+Our two-year-old terrier, Lucy, decided it was a great time for a bath in the mud and I needed to get her cleaned up before the family arrived.
+Though I had seen dozens (maybe hundreds) of ads for pet care services near me over the last year, like many of us, I instead turned to my phone and searched “dog grooming.”

-Within just a couple of seconds I found a mobile service that was able to come directly to the house and take care of the dirty work (pun intended), all while I was checking emails comfortably in front of the fireplace.
+Within a few seconds, I found a mobile service that could come directly to the house and take care of the dirty work (pun intended) while I was comfortably checking emails in front of the fireplace.
 Problem solved.
-The company did an amazing job and we had a great, if not substantially cleaner, visit with the family.
+The company did an amazing job, and we had a great, if not substantially cleaner, visit with the family.

-As a marketer, that was just the beginning of my story, though.
-The experience highlighted a trend that’s been changing the face of brick and mortar for better than ten years now.
+As a marketer, that was just the beginning of my story, the experience highlighted a trend that’s been changing the face of brick and mortar for more than ten years.
 The path customers take to your front door has changed.
 Where we once understood the buyer’s journey to consist primarily of a series of touch points that created brand familiarity leading up to a ‘zero moment of truth’, customers now pay less attention to the familiar and more to the immediate.

 What are Micro-Moments?

-In 2015, Google laid out the case for this phenomenon and how we can better understand it in a white paper entitled “Micromoments – Your Guide to Winning the Shift to Mobile”.
-Inside, the company described four critical instances in which consumers turned to their mobile devices in order to make a purchasing decision, and where merchants had a chance to extend their influence about those choices.
+In 2015, Google published a white paper entitled “Micromoments—Your Guide to Winning the Shift to Mobile” that argued for this phenomenon and explained how we can better understand it.
+The company described four critical instances in which consumers turned to their mobile devices to make a purchasing decision and where merchants could extend their influence over those choices.

 1. I want to know